 This method works on the idea of setting the thermostat on a high setting when you are away and allowing the dehumidistat to turn the system on and off in cooling mode.

 As shown above, this method connects between Y and R on the thermostat in parallel with the thermostat control.

-So to be clear… I don’t like this way at all, but if you do wire it this way;
+So, to be clear, I don't like this way at all, but if you choose to wire it this way:

 - Set the humidistat to OFF when the home is occupied

 - Set the humidistat to 55-60% when away

 - Set the thermostat to 80-85° when away

 So, there you have it—if you want humidity control while occupied, get a thermostat and system that have the ability to control airflow and runtime based on humidity as a factor.